Partner - Environment and Planning

 - Public Law

-- Ranked as a Band 1 Environment and Resource Management lawyer, Chambers Asia Pacific
+- Ranked as a Band 1 lawyer – Environment and Resource Management, Chambers Asia-Pacific & Global

-- Ranked as a leading Projects and Resource Management lawyer, The Legal 500 Asia Pacific
+- Ranked as a Leading Individual – Projects, Resource Management and Environment, The Legal 500 Asia Pacific